 This information is meant for professional services only.
 Further information can be found in the owner's manual and at Erwin.volkswagen.de or by contacting our customer service centre on 0800 0833 914

 The paint code is printed on the vehicle data sticker, which is usually on the inside cover of the vehicle service book.
 There is also a data sticker located on the boot floor under the carpet/boot liner.
-If you are unable to find the data sticker or the paint code contact your local Volkswagen retailer or Volkswagen Customer Services with the vehicle details and they will help.
+If you are unable to find the data sticker or the paint code contact your local retailer or Volkswagen Customer Services with the vehicle details and they will be able to help.

-Your local Volkswagen retailer may be able to help if the vehicle has been serviced within the Volkswagen Network.
+Your local retailer may be able to help if the vehicle has been serviced within the Volkswagen Network.
 Unfortunately we are not able to advise on any work carried out on vehicles outside of the Volkswagen network.
 We recommend owners to make contact with whoever sold you the vehicle to request the service history if missing.

 The interior monitor sensors can be deactivated by using a switch, usually located on the lower B pillar (between the front and back doors) but this is dependent on the specification of the vehicle.
 If the deactivation switch is not on the B pillar please refer to the instructions in the owners handbook to deactivate the sensors.